-Resonant rectifiers have been explored in a variety of contexts [9-21].
+Resonant rectifiers have been explored in a variety of contexts [9-25].
 The traditional design of a class E rectifier, or shunt-loaded resonant rectifier, utilizes a (large) choke inductor at its output and does not provide near-resistive input impedance [3,11].
 This paper introduces a design method for realizing class E rectifiers that provide near-resistive input impedance over a wide range of output power levels.
-This methodology was initially explored in [22].
 Experimental validation of the proposed method is also provided along with its limitations.
-The selection of a diode is also critical in very high frequency (VHF) designs (30-300 MHz), as the performance of many diodes degrades as switching frequency increases [12,23].
+The selection of a diode is also critical in very high frequency (VHF) designs (30-300 MHz), as the performance of many diodes degrades as switching frequency increases [12,26].
 This phenomenon is also explored in this paper through evaluation of different commercial diodes.